 To be worth an X amount by 31st December 2020 is a goal.

-When this year began, I told my two girlfriends that by 31st December, I will be a solid millionaire.
-I know I like using $ when talking about money here because I have international readers, but this millionaire goal is in Kenyan shillings.
+When 2020 began, I told my two girlfriends that by 31st December 2020, I will be a solid millionaire.
+I know I like using $ when talking about money here because I have international readers, but this millionaire goal was in Kenyan shillings.

 When I told them that, I didn’t know how I was going to do it.
 However, I was willing to put in the work.
 Most importantly, I was willing to bet on myself and my ruthless appetite for reading and upgrading my skills.